-Most of the us look forward to the summer when we can get out and camp in our RVs, but with the summertime come higher temperatures.
-Depending on the location, this can bring temperatures in excess of 100 degrees, which can make things miserable during an outing.
-When it comes to outdoor recreation and summer temperatures, the “sweet spot” for most people falls between 65 and 78 degrees, and for some, even cooler than that.
+Most of the us look forward to the summer when we can get out and camp in our RVs, but summertime invariably brings higher temperatures.
+Depending on the location, this can sometime bring temperatures in excess of 100 degrees, which can make things miserable during an outing.
+When it comes to outdoor recreation and summer temperatures, the “sweet spot” for most people falls between 65 and 78 degrees.
 An air conditioner is an obvious way to stay cool in your RV, but not everyone likes or even wants to do that because it typically requires staying at an RV park or using a generator and staying inside.
 For those who like to boondock, the best way to stay cool is to seek cooler temperatures and to employ some simple techniques to keep your RV cool.
 How can you do that?
 What are the best ways to stay cool?
 We’ll show you in this article.
 Note: even though these tips and tricks and are primarily for newbies, experienced RVers might be able to glean a tip or two from the list.
 So without further adieu, here are 7 RV Tips and Tricks to Stay Cool Without Running the AC:

 1. Camp at Higher Elevations and Northern Latitudes